fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 #### Storyboard

-- Therapist and patient meat
+- Therapist and patient meet
 - Therapist informs himself about the patients history
 - The patient tells the therapist about his condition
 - The therapist informs himself by using the ICD10 (references) (optionally)